Lake District weekend breaks — a 3-day complete guide

 The Wild Boar Restaurant in Windermere

-Lake District short breaks – what to wear in the Lake District
+What to wear in the Lake District

 - Light, waterproof trousers, shorts, or combat pants are great choices, as it’ll keep you comfortable and cool.

 - Good grip sneakers or hiking boots will allow you to walk for longer, and to also explore with ease.
-You’ll also be walking through different types of terrain, some of which may be damp or slippery from the rain.
+You’ll be walking through different types of terrain, some of which may be damp or slippery from the rain.

 What is the weather like in the Lake District?